CohenLabUGA/SAB_isolates/README.md

 #### [`clusterProfiler.ipynb`](expression_analysis/clusterProfiler.ipynb)
 Running a gene set enrichment analysis using the DESeq2 results.
 This notebook finds the pathways with are statistically over represented among significantly expressed genes and creates the [enrichmnet dotplot](figures/Fig5_gsea.png)

-# Acknowledgements

-Bioinformatic processing was performed with resources from the UGA Georgia Advanced Computing Resource Center (GACRC).
-We acknowledge funding support from UGA Skidaway Institute of Oceanography and National Science Foundation awards NSF-OPP #2240780 and NSF-OPP #2149071 to NRC during the time of writing.